hungyok/nuctf_equi_bai/README.md

 # Nucleosome & TF occupancy using SEMs
 We present a computational methods to compute nucleosome and TF occupancy using statistical equilibrium models (SEMs).
+For complete details on the use and execution of this protocol, please refer to Kharerin & Bai, 2021.
 ## Input data
 ### Genomic sequence
 Download the 16 chromosomes (12071326 bp) of Saccharomyces cerevisiae (S288C) in fasta format from SGD https://www.yeastgenome.org/.